adrianmayne1972/Karate-Kyokushin/README.md

-# Karate-Kyokushin
+ Karate-Kyokushin
-I'm new to Github
+I'm new to Github and i want to know more.